 What is damping-off?
 Damping-off is a common and fatal disease that affects all types of plant seedlings.
 The disease is most prevalent when seeds are germinated in cool, wet soils.
-Fortunately, seedlings are susceptible to damping-off for only a short period following emergence and eventually outgrow their susceptibility to the disease as they age.
+Fortunately, seedlings are susceptible to damping-off for only a short period following emergence.
+As plants age, their susceptibility to damping-off declines.

 Where does damping-off come from?
-Damping-off is caused by several soil-borne fungi, most commonly including Pythium spp., Rhizoctonia solani and Fusarium spp.
-These fungi readily survive and are moved around in soil or on soil-contaminated items (e.g., pots, workbenches).
+Damping-off is caused by several soil-borne water molds and fungi, including (but not limited to) Pythium spp., Rhizoctonia solani and Fusarium spp.
+These organisms readily survive and are moved in soil or on soil-contaminated items such as pots, tools and workbenches.

 How do I save seedlings with damping-off?
 Seedlings with damping-off will die and cannot be saved.
 Proper prevention is the only way to avoid problems with this disease.